kyratrades/testing/docs/navigation-structure.md

 ### Wants
 {: .no_toc }

-I’m looking for the June 7, 2007 (National Tour, Chicago).
-This video does not have the 15 minutes blackout at the start.
-Also, the DVD menu should have scene selections for all the songs (in thumbnail).
+I’m looking for the June 7, 2007 (National Tour, Chicago) video.
+This video does not have the ~15 minutes blackout at the start.
+Also, the DVD menu should have scene selections for all the songs (in thumbnail form).
 I will trade very unfairly for this.
 Please do tell me if you have it!

 #### Camelot - First National Tour - May 8, 2007
 {: .no_toc .d-inline-block }